K-25: Pumps

 The gaseous diffusion process required suitable pumps that had to meet stringent requirements.
-Like the diffusers, they had to resist corrosion from the uranium hexafluoride feed.
+Like the diffusers, the pumps had to resist corrosion from the uranium hexafluoride feed.
 Corrosion would not only damage the pumps, it would contaminate the feed.
-They could not afford any leakage of uranium hexafluoride, especially if it was already enriched, or of oil, which would react with the uranium hexafluoride.
-They had to pump at high rates, and handle a gas twelve times as dense as air.
+There could be no leakage of uranium hexafluoride (especially if it was already enriched) or of oil, which would react with the uranium hexafluoride.
+The pumps needed to operate at high rates and handle a gas 12 times as dense as air.
 To meet these requirements, the SAM Laboratories chose to use centrifugal pumps.
-They were aware that the desired compression ratio of 2.3:1 to 3.2:1 was unusually high for this type of pump.
+The desired compression ratio of 2.3:1 to 3.2:1 was unusually high for this type of pump.
 For some purposes, a reciprocating pump would suffice, and these were designed by Boorse at the SAM Laboratories, while Ingersoll Rand tackled the centrifugal pumps.

 In early 1943, Ingersoll Rand pulled out.
-Keith approached the Clark Compressor Company and Worthington Pump and Machinery but they turned it down, saying it could not be done.
-So Keith and Groves saw executives at Allis-Chalmers, who agreed to build a new factory to produce the pumps, even though the pump design was still uncertain.
+Keith approached the Clark Compressor Company and Worthington Pump and Machinery, but they turned it down, saying it could not be done.
+So Keith and Groves met with executives at Allis-Chalmers, who agreed to build a new factory to produce the pumps, even though the pump design was still uncertain.
 The SAM Laboratories came up with a design, and Westinghouse built some prototypes that were successfully tested.
 Then Judson Swearingen at the Elliott Company came up with a revolutionary and promising design that was mechanically stable with seals that would contain the gas.
 This design was manufactured by Allis-Chalmers.